f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 The HA IP interface will be used for HA information, like connection mirroring, HA status updates, config sync and others.

-For a secure HA setup, it is recommended that the ConfigSync & Mirroring information is not send over a data interface/VLAN.
+For a secure HA setup, it is recommended that the ConfigSync & Mirroring information is **NOT** sent over a data interface/VLAN.
-Therefore customer should always use a dedicated HA VLAN for ConfigSync & Mirroring configuration.
+Therefore, customers should always use a dedicated HA VLAN for ConfigSync & Mirroring configuration.

 The HA VLAN self-IP should have port lockdown set to default.
 The self-IP should be in a IPv4 /29 network CIDR range.